inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

-The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory and content provided by the Sauerbomber project.
-The included ENet network library which Sauerbomber uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.
+The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory and content provided by the Sauerbraten Fork project.
+The included ENet network library which Sauerbraten Fork uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

 Game media included in the game (maps, textures, sounds, models etc.) are NOT covered by this license, and may have individual copyrights and distribution restrictions (see individual readmes).

-### Sauerbomber
+### Sauerbraten Fork

-Sauerbomber/game engine.
+Sauerbraten Fork/game engine.

 Copyright (C) 2011-2014 Karolin Varner, Andreas Schaeffer